 • Phobias– a phobia is an extreme fear or anxiety triggered by a particular situation (such as flying or having a medical procedure) or a particular object (such as spiders).

-• Obsessive compulsive disorder-this form of anxiety involves having repetitive thoughts, behaviours or rituals.
+• Obsessive-compulsive disorder-this form of anxiety involves having repetitive thoughts, behaviours or rituals.

 • Post Traumatic stress disorder (PTSD)– is a mental health condition that is triggered by usually a terrifying event, either experiencing or witnessing it.
 Symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event or physical reactions to something that reminds the individual of the traumatic event.

-• Health Anxiety– is an anxiety condition that is often housed within the Obsessive Compulsive Disorder (OCD) spectrum of disorders.
+• Health Anxiety– is an anxiety condition that is often housed within the Obsessive-Compulsive Disorder (OCD) spectrum of disorders.
 The individuals that are affected by health anxiety are convinced that harmless (minor) physical symptoms are indicators of serious disease or severe medical conditions.
 Unfortunately, because the person is feeling very anxious they can often experience physical symptoms such as chest palpitations.
 The constant worrying and anxiety will stimulate the release of Adrenaline which increases the individual’s heart rate, elevates blood pressure and boosts energy supplies.
 Cortisol, the primary stress hormone, increases sugars (glucose) in the bloodstream, enhances brain’s use of glucose and increases the availability of substances that repair tissues.

 Stress & Anxiety management strategies include: